PaperCutSoftware/git-from-powershell/docs/index.md

     - Version control is the process of recording the history of changes to files after they are modified.
 Users can go back in time, get old versions and identify where and why changes were introduced.
 This means that it’s easier to:
         - protect against changes – accidental or otherwise – and undo a "bad" change
         - track down problems and retrofit fixes to previous versions of files
-        - support multiple, simulatanrous, changes to a common set of project files (parallel development)
+        - support multiple, simultaneous, changes to a common set of project files (parallel development)
         - retrieve an older set of files (if requested by a customer or manager, for example)
     - Version Control Systems (VCS) are not just for developers
         - Anyone who manages changes to files